newwayland/blog/content/post/labour-hours-and-labour-services.md

 title: "Labour Hours and Labour Services"
 date: 2017-01-29T14:54:10Z
-description: "Employment is about buying the former and generating the latter.
+summary: "Employment is about buying the former and generating the latter.
 How does that relate to the Job Guarantee?"
 tags: [archive, mmt, jg]

 ---